Anschluss: Austrian identity and the "victim theory"

-From 1949 to 1988, many Austrians sought comfort in the idea of Austria as being the first victim of the Nazis.
+From 1949 to 1988, many Austrians sought comfort in the idea of Austria as being the first victim of the Nazis (Opferthese).
 Although the Nazi party was promptly banned, Austria did not have the same thorough process of denazification that was imposed on Germany.
-Lacking outside pressure for political reform, factions of Austrian society tried for a long time to advance the view that the Anschluss was only an annexation at the point of a bayonet.
+Lacking outside pressure for political reform, factions of Austrian society tried for a long time to advance the view that the Anschluss was "only an annexation at the point of a bayonet".

 This view of the events of 1938 has deep roots in the 10 years of Allied occupation and the struggle to regain Austrian sovereignty: the "victim theory" played an essential role in the negotiations for the Austrian State Treaty with the Soviets, and by pointing to the Moscow Declaration, Austrian politicians heavily relied on it to achieve a solution for Austria different from the division of Germany into separate Eastern and Western states.
 The state treaty, alongside the subsequent Austrian declaration of permanent neutrality, marked important milestones for the solidification of Austria's independent national identity during the course of the following decades.

 As Austrian politicians of the left and right attempted to reconcile their differences to avoid the violent conflict that had dominated the First Republic, discussions of both Austrian Nazism and Austria's role during the Nazi-era were largely avoided.
 Still, the Austrian People's Party (ÖVP) had advanced, and still advances, the argument that the establishment of the Dollfuss dictatorship was necessary to maintain Austrian independence.
 On the other hand, the Austrian Social Democratic Party (SPÖ) argues that the Dollfuss dictatorship stripped the country of the democratic resources necessary to repel Hitler; yet it ignores the fact that Hitler himself was a native of Austria.

 It has also helped the Austrians develop their own national identity as before.
 After World War II and the fall of Nazi Germany the political ideology of Pan-Germanism fell into disfavor and is now seen by the majority of German-speaking people as taboo.
 Unlike earlier in the 20th century when there was no Austrian identity separate from a German one, in 1987 only 6% of the Austrians identified themselves as "Germans."
 A survey carried out in 2008 found that 82% of Austrians considered themselves to be their own nation.